ngthomas/microhaplot/README.md

 # haplot

-The goal of `haplot` is to generate visual summary of microhaplotype found in short read alignments.
+`haplot` generates visual summaries of microhaplotypes found in short read alignments.

+This software exists as a an R package `haplot` that includes within it the code to set up and establish an Rstudio/Shiny server to visualize and manipulate the data.
+There are two key steps in the `haplot` worflow:

+1. The first step is to summarize alignment and variation data into a single data frame that is easily operated upon.
+This is done using the function `haplot::runHaplot`.
+You must supply a VCF file that includes variants that you are interested in extracting, and as many SAM files (one for each individual) that you want to extract read informtion from at each of the variants.
+The functio `haplot::runHaplot` makes a call to PERL to parse the CIGAR strings in the SAM files to extract the variant information at each read and store this information inta a data frame which gets saved with the installed Shiny app (see below) for later use.
+Depending on the size of the data set, this can take a few minutes.

-The process of using `haplot` is quick and straight-forward.
-It takes two function calls to extract, process and display haplotype, of which can be completed within minutes. `haplot` is suitable for carrying quick assesement and quality control of haplotype generated from library runs.
-Plot summaries include read depth, fraction of calleable haplotype, Hardy-Weinberg equilibrium plot, and more.
+2. The second step is to run the haPLOType Shiny app to visualize the sequence information, call genotypes using simple read-depth based filtering criteria, and curate the loci. haPLOType is is suitable for carrying quick assesement and quality control of haplotype generated from library runs.
+Plot summaries include read depth, fraction of callable haplotype, Hardy-Weinberg equilibrium plots, and more.

+See the **Example Data** section to learn about how to run each of these steps on the example data that are provided with the package.

 ### Installation